k-rns/2020-05-22-WHOI-online/index.md

 <p>
   <strong>Who:</strong>
   This workshop is targeted towards improving project efficiency and building technical skills.
-The workshop will only be held for 10 people at a time through an online Zoom meeting
+The workshop will only be held for 10 people at a time through an online Zoom meeting.
+  Registration is required.
+Please contact stace@whoi.edu for availability.
 </p>